railsgirlswgtn/fan-fiction-github-challenge/README.md

     Grab a coach at this stage, or any stage, if you need help.

+  10. `git status` should give you something like this:
+    ```
+    You have unmerged paths.
+    (fix conflicts and run "git commit")

+    Unmerged paths:
+    (use "git add <file>..." to mark resolution)

+    both modified:   fan-fiction.md
+    ```
+    If you `git add fan-fiction.md` then run `git status` again you should get:
+    ```
+    All conflicts fixed but you are still merging.
+    (use "git commit" to conclude merge)

+    Changes to be committed:

+    modified:   fan-fiction.md
+    ```
+    Now, like it suggests, you can run `git commit` - or `git commit -m 'whatever your message is'` if you want to include a custom commit message.

+    YOU WILL BE UP TO DATE and your MERGE CONFLICT WILL BE FIXED.

-  10. You are the `git merge master`.
+  11. You are the `git merge master`.
 You have overpowered the machine.
 High five someone.

-  11. (P.S. )

-Cats.

 #### Troubleshooting